 This proposal will not require programming in UNetSM.
 There may be a small educational component to support members of the transplant community utilizing the guidance document.
+Implementation and ongoing effort among all departments is very small.

 How will members implement this resource?
 Transplant Hospitals

 Transplant hospitals may elect to use this as a resource for staff at their transplant programs.
 Use of this document is optional and is intended to provide information that can be used in discussions with candidates and when considering organ offers.
 A small amount of resources may be required to disseminate this information to transplant program staff.
+Most hospitals with an existing pancreas program already offer pancreas after kidney transplant as a treatment option.
+The only variable that could cause a fiscal impact would be increased transplant volume.
+This is unlikely, however, since pancreas does not account for a large percentage of all transplants.